 Eze Ndigbo Of Ajao Estate Appeals Conviction Over Unlawful Chieftaincy Title In Lagos

-Nearly two months after his release, Frederick Nwajagu, the Eze Ndigbo of Ajao Estate, has appealed his conviction by the Lagos State High Court sitting at Tafawa Balewa Square.
-His conviction was based on unlawfully presenting himself as a titled chief in Lagos.
+Nearly two months after his release, Frederick Nwajagu, Eze Ndigbo of Ajao Estate, has appealed his Lagos High Court conviction.
+The court convicted him for unlawfully presenting himself as a titled chief in Lagos without legal recognition or approval.

-In a Notice of Appeal filed by his lawyer, Emefo Etudo, Nwajagu is contesting the constitutionality of Sections 26-36 of the Obas and Chiefs of Lagos State Law of 1981.
-He argues that these provisions violate Sections 39 and 40 of the 1999 Constitution, which guarantee freedom of expression and association.
-Nwajagu is asking the appellate court to overturn his conviction and grant him a full acquittal.
+His lawyer, Emefo Etudo, filed a Notice of Appeal contesting Sections 26-36 of the Obas and Chiefs Law.
+He argued that these provisions violate Sections 39 and 40 of Nigeria’s 1999 Constitution on freedom of expression and association.

 Background of the Case